tarik-app/tarik-react-native/README.md

 ## Project Status ✨

-This project is still not fully done.
-More iterations and features coming up...
+ ⚠️ This project is still a working progress.
+More iterations and features coming up... ⚠️

 ### Prerequisites